SPIN

 First

-the RSR was much larger in all dimensions.
-Speed stability was measurably
+Stereo imaging with the RSR was much larger in all dimensions.
+Speed stability

-superior, this was evidenced by playing solo piano, solo voice and
+was measurably superior, this was evidenced by playing solo piano, solo voice

-flamenco guitar.
-This is due again to the record being clamped to
+and flamenco guitar.
+This is due again to the record being clamped to the platter

 Transient

-of the vinyl.
-Bass instruments were almost unbelievable in their clarity
+Bass instruments were almost unbelievable in their clarity and weight.
+Details

 (...)